-- (i) maintenance of a structure for the review of a business that raises funds via an ICO; - (ii) disclosure of information on the token, the token issuer's purpose for the funds, and the like;
+- maintenance of a structure for the review of a business that raises funds via an ICO; - disclosure of information on the token, the token issuer's purpose for the funds, and the like;

-- (iii) segregated management of funds (both fiat and Crypto Assets) raised by an ICO; - (iv) maintenance of proper accounting practices and records and financial disclosure of funds raised by an ICO; - (v) ensuring the security of newly issued tokens, and of the blockchain, smart contracts, wallet tools, and the like in respect of such tokens; and (vi) proper valuation of newly issued tokens.
+- segregated management of funds (both fiat and Crypto Assets) raised by an ICO; - maintenance of proper accounting practices and records and financial disclosure of funds raised by an ICO; - ensuring the security of newly issued tokens, and of the blockchain, smart contracts, wallet tools, and the like in respect of such tokens; and - proper valuation of newly issued tokens.

-Additionally, the ICO Rules (as well as the PSA Revisions) require an ICO to be implemented in compliance with the following steps:
+Additionally, the ICO Rules (as well as the PSA) require an ICO to be implemented in compliance with the following steps:

-- (i) the Exchange Provider that will be handling the ICO token is required to assess both the feasibility of the ICO and the security of such ICO token; - (ii) the Exchange Provider that will be handling the ICO token is required to prepare and submit a report in respect of item (i) above to the JVCEA for review; - (iii) if the report is approved by the JVCEA, the Exchange Provider must submit a notification of change in handling Crypto Assets to the FSA; and - (iv) upon the FSA's receipt of such notification, the Exchange Provider will be permitted to make the ICO to Japanese residents.
+- the Exchange Provider that will be handling the ICO token is required to assess both the feasibility of the ICO and the security of such ICO token; - the Exchange Provider that will be handling the ICO token is required to prepare and submit a report in respect of item (i) above to the JVCEA for review; - if the report is approved by the JVCEA, the Exchange Provider must submit a notification of change in handling Crypto Assets to the FSA; and - upon the FSA's receipt of such notification, the Exchange Provider will be permitted to make the ICO to Japanese residents.

-12. Is cryptocurrency trading common in your jurisdiction?
+13. Is cryptocurrency trading common in your jurisdiction?
 And what is the attitude of mainstream financial institutions to cryptocurrency trading in your jurisdiction?

-According to the statistics published by the JVCEA, the total volume of Crypto Asset spot trading handled by Exchange Providers in Japan as of September 10, 2019, is approximately 838 billion JPY .
-In the meanwhile, the total volume of Crypto Asset margin trading handled by Exchange Providers is approximately 2,872 billion JPY.
+According to the statistics published by the JVCEA, the total volume of Crypto Asset spot trading handled by Exchange Providers in Japan as of September 4, 2020, is approximately JPY 842 billion.
+In the meanwhile, the total volume of Crypto Asset margin trading handled by Exchange Providers is approximately JPY 6,581 billion.
 These statistics clearly show that Crypto Asset margin trading is more prevalent than Crypto Asset spot trading.
+Under the PSA, Crypto Asset margin trading is regulated for the protection of users and for purposes of ensuring the appropriate conduct of such transactions.